 However, there is a way to free up some space on your iPhone and make use of iCloud Photo Library as an extra storage option.
 To do this you will need to select ‘Optimise iPhone Storage’ when activating your iCloud Photo Library via Settings –>Photos.

 With this option activated iCloud Photo Library will automatically store the full resolution versions of your photos in the iCloud and replace with a space-saving version on your iPhone.
 The originals are always available for download when you need them.
+Click here to learn how to download photos from iCloud to your device.

 You’ll only get 5GB for free though so will more than likely need to pay a monthly charge to upgrade to more space if you want to use iCloud Photo Library to its full potential.
 If you don’t pay and go over your allocated free space uploading of photos will cease.
 Additional space is cheap with 50GB costing just $0.99 per month.
 Other plans available are for 200GB or 2TB and it’s worth noting that if you go for one of these two larger plans you will be able to share this space with family members.